-Your New Year’s resolutions often include going to the gym, eating healthier, be kinder to the people around you, etc. But, these usually stop by February.
-On the other hand, there are some easy habits you can adopt this 2020 to ensure yours and your loved ones’ electrical safety.
+Your New Year’s resolutions often include going to the gym, eating healthier, being kinder to the people around you, etc. But, these usually stop by February.
+On the other hand, there are some easy habits you can adopt this 2020 to ensure your and your loved ones’ electrical safety.

 New Year’s Resolutions To Keep In Mind This 2020

 #1 Check Your Smoke Alarms Once A Month

 There is a quick and easy task you can add to your monthly schedule that can double your chances of not being a victim in a house fire.
 It only takes one minute to do.
 What is it?
 Checking your smoke alarms!
 All you need to do is push a button once a month, listen to a beep, and that’s it.
 As easy as that.

 After spending a couple of hundred dollars for a phone, it’s tempting to save a little bit of money when it comes to replacing a worn-out charger.
 You would think phone chargers are not dangerous, right?